acenteno320/Data_Analysis_with_Northwind_DB/README.md

 * SQL (for data extraction and transformation)

-* Power BI (for dashboards and visual storytelling)
+* Microsoft Excel  (for dashboards and visual storytelling)

 * Git & GitHub (for version control and collaboration)